Baselyne-Systems/cdc-platform/docs/deployment.md

               ─── Platform (shared) ───        ── Per-pipeline ──
 ```

 The platform uses a transport-agnostic architecture.
-The `transport_mode` setting in `platform.yaml` selects the event transport backend (currently `kafka`).
+The `transport_mode` setting in `platform.yaml` selects the event transport backend (`kafka`, `pubsub`, or `kinesis`).
 The core pipeline interacts only with protocol abstractions (`EventSource`, `Provisioner`, `ErrorRouter`, `SourceMonitor`), making the transport layer pluggable.

 The platform Helm chart deploys the shared infrastructure for the Kafka transport.
+For Pub/Sub and Kinesis, the cloud provider manages the infrastructure — only pipeline workers are deployed.
 Each pipeline runs as a separate Kubernetes Deployment using the pipeline Docker image.

 ### What the Platform Chart Deploys